Cliff Fortenberry, Chair

 The Department also offers graduate study leading to the Master of Science in Communication degree.

 The field of Communication is an excellent complement to majors in other fields.
 A minor consists of 18 hours in the Communication field.
 Eighteen hours are chosen in counsel with an advisor in the Department of Communication and approved by the student’s major advisor.
 Defined minors in Theatre and Journalism are offered as well.
+COM 100 , COM 200 , COM 300 , and COM 400 are not permitted to be applied toward a Communication Minor.

 The Mississippi College Players is the campus drama organization.
 The purposes of the club are to cultivate a taste for drama, to give as many students as possible a chance to participate in drama as a creative art and to promote cultural values through drama.
 Members of the Mississippi College Players may earn membership in Alpha Psi Omega, a national dramatics fraternity.